 When and how will I see my images after the session?

 Your images will be ready for you to look at about 2-3 weeks after your session.
 They will initially be put onto a password protected online gallery for you to view.
 Depending on what package you’ve gone for will depend on the next stages.
 If you’ve just paid for the session itself and wish to order prints afterwards you will be able to do this directly through your online gallery.
-If you have chosen a package which includes all your worked on photographs on disc this will be sent to you at this stage.
+If you have chosen a package which includes all your images digitally transferred to you that will also be done at this stage.

 We’re very shy and have our reasons why we don’t want our images appearing online afterwards is this possible?